data-science-ucsb/ds-website/faqs.md

 ##### Q: What do I need to bring to the meetings?

-A: Just bring your computer and your knowledge and you'll be good to go!
+A: Just bring your computer and a growth mindset and you'll be good to go!